tim-forrer/anki.koplugin/README.md

   If you don't care about having audio, you can leave the `audio_field` blank.
 This will cause this step to be skipped completely.

 </details>

+# Changes made in this fork

+- [x] Populates the `ExpressionFurigana` and `ExpressionReading` fields of the Lapis Anki card template
+- [ ] Queries local database for forvo audio